-The Letter Report text for a radon in water measurement is distinct from the normal radon in air text, and can be customized to suit your needs.
+The Letter Report text for a radon in water measurement is distinct from the normal radon in air text, so you may want to customize it to suit your needs.
 In order to edit the text for radon in water customer letters, click on the Setup button from the Main Menu, then head over to the Letter Report Text tab.
-Click on the "Water" toggle button in the lower left corner of the window, and you will be able to edit the text that appears in radon-in-water reports.
+Click on the "Water" toggle button in the lower left corner of the window, and you will be able to edit the text that appears on radon-in-water letter reports.